 I Need a Pitch?

-You absolutely need to have a solid answer to what you do because you know what happens when you don’t.
+You absolutely need to have a solid answer to explain what you do because you know what happens when you don’t.
 You might be thinking you are set in your job or you aren’t comfortable being a “sales person,” but let me warn you, the time to build your reputation is now!

 Short and Sweet Isn’t Going to Work

 Do you try and answer the question as quickly as possible with this response…

 “I am [insert your job title] with [insert your company name].”